microsoft/finops-toolkit/docs-wiki/Roadmap.md

 🔄️ Analytics engine – Ingest cost data into an Azure Data Explorer cluster.<br>
 🔄️ Private endpoints – Add support for private endpoints.<br>
 🔄️ Bring your own KeyVault – Add support for referencing an existing KeyVault instance.<br>
+🔜 FOCUS 1.0 – Add support for FOCUS 1.0 GA to FinOps hubs.<br>
 🔜 Troubleshooting guide – Detailed walkthrough of how to resolve and get support for common issues.<br>
 🔜 Auto-backfill – Backfill historical data from Microsoft Cost Management.<br>
 🔜 Retention – Configure how long you want to keep data in storage.<br>